ligandro/Football-Viz-for-Twitter/README.md

 # Football Data Analytics
 Collection of my football data analytics work that I showcase on twitter.
+- I started looking into Football Data Analysis as a way to practise my Python and Data Analysis skill when I was in my undergrad.
+It helped me develop my coding skills and allowed me to explore more about the sport I love the most.
 Most of the code and concepts that I have learned in this field has been from the amazing resources provided by the football data analytics community.
+You can use these to practise your skills and make your own visualisations.

 ## Contents